Cross: My alter ego was responsible for my escapades in the BBNaija house

 - The Shine Ya Eye star revealed how he lost his dad and when his mum became an object of attack, they sought asylum in another country

-- He also revealed that he has two dpersonalities and his alter ego was responsible for his escapades in the house
+- Cross also revealed that he has two personalities and his alter ego was responsible for his escapades in the house

-In a recent interview with Abisola of Legit.ng, the young man talked about his childhood, personalities and time on the BBNaija show.
+In a recent interview with Abisola of Legit.ng, the young man talked about his childhood, personality and time on the BBNaija show.

 Growing up